Aaishpra/Aaishpra/README.md

 -->
 <p align='center'>

 So, let's start with a brief introduction of mine.
 I am Shipra Verma, a junior in Electronics Engineering at [Harcourt Butler Technical University Kanpur](https://hbtu.ac.in/).
-I love experimenting with new technologies and frameworks and sharing or learning them with others here in the Open Source Community.
-Currently I am learning [Golang](https://tour.golang.org/basics/1) and trying to build some useful applications with it.
+I love experimenting with new technologies and frameworks and sharing or learning them with others here in the Open Source Community. tour.
 [Django](https://www.djangoproject.com/) and [ReactJs](https://reactjs.org/) are my favourite Frameworks when it comes to develop and collaborate on applications.
 Other than this, you might find me binging on Kdramas or reading Webtoons.

  </p>